maruthib/margo/README.md

 An HTML parser can be relied upon to provide an accurate tag count.
 For example, tag counts can be built by traversing a DOM for the downloaded HTML source.
-However, this DOM cannot help with generating the display HTML.
+However, this DOM cannot help with generating the display HTML wherein only tags are highlighted.
 So parsing the downloaded HTML source and/or search and replace of the display HTML is required.

 Highlight span wrapping can be done either on-demand when the user selects a tag, or all tags can be pre-wrapped.
 The later is better for client performance and